WIC Program FAQs

 You can call the State WIC Office at 1-800-741-2142 or send an email to email@example.com.

 Attention: State WIC Director

 People who apply for WIC must meet all of the following:

-3. Must meet the WIC income guidelines. (at or below 185% of Federal Poverty Guidelines or on Medicaid or SNAP)
+- Must meet the WIC income guidelines. (at or below 185% of Federal Poverty Guidelines or on Medicaid or SNAP)

-4. Be at nutritional risk.
+- Be at nutritional risk.
 Examples of nutritional risk include low-iron level, underweight, poor eating habits.

 To meet WIC’s income requirement, the person(s) applying for WIC (or applicant’s) gross income (your income before taxes) must meet the income guidelines.
 These guidelines are set at or below 185% of the federal poverty line and based on your household size.

 All applicants must bring proof of income to their appointment.
-When you call for an appointment, the WIC staff will tell you which forms or papers prove your income.
+When you call for an appointment the WIC staff will tell you which forms or papers prove your income.

-If you have no income or no proof of your income, you can to fill out a form stating you have no income.
+If you have no income or no proof of your income you can to fill out a form stating you have no income.
 However, within one month you must show proof of income or proof that you do not have income.

 **Recipients of the SNAP, assistance under the Temporary Family Assistance (TFA) program or the Husky A/Medicaid program are automatically income-eligible for the WIC Program.
 A person who proves that he/she is a member of a family that contains a TFA recipient or that has a pregnant woman or an infant who gets Husky A/Medicaid is adjunctively income eligible for WIC.